Updated: June 22, 2026

 “You run this space, right?
 I’m curious how artists get involved.”

-Whether it’s a conference or a local jam session, questions that show genuine interest beat rehearsed elevator pitches every time.
+At a conference or a local jam session, questions that show genuine interest beat rehearsed elevator pitches every time.

 Step 5: Bring Materials That Actually Serve the Moment